swcarpentry/r-novice-gapminder/_episodes/01-rstudio-intro.md

 - "How to manage your environment?"
 - "How to install packages?"
 objectives:
-- "To gain familiarity with the various panes in the RStudio IDE"
+- "Describe the purpose and use of each pane in the RStudio IDE"
-- "To gain familiarity with the buttons, short cuts and options in the RStudio IDE"
+- "Locate buttons and options in the RStudio IDE"
-- "To understand variables and how to assign to them"
+- "Define a variable"
+- "Assign data to a variable"
-- "To be able to manage your workspace in an interactive R session"
+- "Manage a workspace in an interactive R session"
-- "To be able to use mathematical and comparison operations"
+- "Use mathematical and comparison operators"
-- "To be able to call functions"
+- "Call functions"
-- "Introduction to package management"
+- "Manage packages"
 keypoints:
 - "Use RStudio to write and run R programs."
 - "R has the usual arithmetic operators and mathematical functions."